I’ve been asked in the past by a few friends ‘How do you know all that stuff?’ and it’s usually followed by ‘What’s it like you be you?’

 Introverted or extroverted?
 Like everyone else, I’m a combination of both but I do fall more strongly into the introvert category.
 My Jung’s and Briggs Myers’ personality profile identifies my personality type as INTJ.
 The percentages of each are as follows… Introvert (33%) iNtuitive (25%) Thinking (62%) Judging (100%).
 Here’s a link that discusses INTJs in more depth.
 I do value my ‘alone time’… time set aside just for my own personal reflection.
 It could take on the form of being on the still lake waters at daybreak fishing, walking along a hiking trail, or just picking a comfortable spot on the couch and reading a classic book.
 That’s my time to unwind mentally.

 Outlook on life.
 I don’t consider myself to be a very religious person.
-I do believe there’s a lot of life lessons conveyed through biblical scripture but I have a problem attributing scripture as the divine word of God.
+I do believe there are a lot of life lessons conveyed through biblical scripture but I have a problem attributing scripture as the divine word of God.
 That doesn’t mean having faith in God is a waste of time… it just isn’t for me.
 Do we have souls?
 Is there a heaven or hell?
 What about karma?
 What is ‘good’ and ‘evil’?
 Are good or evil based upon changing societal standards?
 These are just some of the questions I ponder from time to time.
 My own personal feelings are that we are all here for a very brief time.
 I do not think we have souls but do hope I’m wrong.
 I’m not afraid of dying but sometimes do grow weary of life.
 I think life boils down to what you make of it.
 Your happiness, your sorrows, your triumphs… and your failures, they’re all temporary.
 How you come to deal with this thing we call ‘life’, says more about your inner strength and general outlook than anything else.
 Goals are important.
 Family is important.
 Finding things that stimulate your curiosity and adds some meaning to your existence, that’s what makes life interesting.
 But in the end, the reality is that our legacy is perpetuated only in our offspring and our contributions to society.
 The totality of our lives, will slowly pass from the memories of those we loved, as they too will inevitably pass away.
 Only the relics of our brief existence will remain in heirlooms, pictures, and tombstones.

 Relationships.
 Much like an onion, my relationships and friendships are in layers.
 I make friends easily but most of those friendships are superficial at best.
-I don’t trust readily trust people.
+I don’t readily trust people.
 It takes quite an effort to get close to me.
 I do have a few very close friendships that have stood the test of time but those can be counted on one hand.
 I admire the qualities in a person that makes them stand out from the crowd.
 I favor a person’s inner qualities over their outward appearance… their dignity and grace above their beauty.

 I accept people as they are.
 I don’t try to change them to fit some preconceived idea of who I think they should be.
 To me, that’s dehumanizing.
-Either accept who they are or walk away.
+Either accept who they are, or walk away.

 In closing, I challenge you to self-assess who you are and why you tend to believe the way you do.
 Why are you the way you are?
 Always ask yourself ‘why?’
 Question everything.
 Expand your horizons… and learn new things.